Luxembourgish Patriot League: History

-Nazi Germany wanted to add Luxembourg to German territory in 10 October 1941 (“Personenstandsaufnahme”), by holding a referendum in Luxembourg.
+Nazi Germany wanted to add Luxembourg to German territory on 10 October 1941 (“Personenstandsaufnahme”), by holding a referendum in Luxembourg.
 German occupants tried to force Luxembourgers by all means to vote for the annexation to Germany, however the LPL did massive campaigns against this "referendum", and the German had to accept that they did not get the result they hoped they would get.
 From that day on, Nazi Germany knew that the Luxembourgish inhabitants were completely opposite to Nazi propaganda, and that Luxembourg would never accept to be part of Germany.
 This failed referendum showed the mental strength of the Luxembourgish inhabitants.
 In addition the members of the LPL and other resistant movements got again the confirmation that Luxembourg would not surrender – and the members of the LPL went on expanding their activities.

 End of 1941 the LPL had a rather loose organizational structure, but at the beginning of 1942 the LPL informed the inhabitants of Luxembourg that a real “Governor” was now selected as head of the resistance, along with a few “Agents-Chefs”.
 The members of the LPL were aware of the fact that German occupants would get this information too, to confuse them.
 Raymond Petit was actually one of the "Agents-Chefs": AC13.

 After he had to kill himself, the German occupiers went on searching for this “Governor”, even though there was no real one.
 It was rather a group of people, and there never was a real head – even though Raymond Petit was one of the most famous people from the LPL-resistance.

 Besides of the LPL-Petit there was another group, founded in northern Luxembourg by Alphonse Rodesch with the same name (LPL).
 This was by accident, even though both groups got naturally in contact during World War II.
 They however did never merge – both operated independently of each other.

 They also published from 18 December 1941 an investigative, critic and satiric newspaper (printed in Belgium, Brussel) called De freie Lötzeburger ("The free Luxembourger"), renamed in September 1942 to De freie Letzeburger (Ons Hémecht).
 The LPL added in the disclaimer of this newspaper – forbidden by German occupants – “Déngens Dömmy” as publisher, with domicile in the Prison “am Grond”, and printed in 57, boulevard de la Pétrusse, Luxembourg (Villa Pauly, at that time the local headquarter of the Gestapo in Luxembourg).